nomeata/haskell-via-sokoban/03-polymorphism.md

     …
     ```

-    In-class exercise: What can you know about a function with this type:
+    Try yourself: What can you know about a function with this type:
     ```haskell
     riddle3 :: a -> a -> a
     …